Common Pleas Court

 Welcome to the Shelby County Common Pleas Court.
 The Common Pleas Court is located in the Shelby County Courthouse; a historical landmark in the heart of downtown Sidney.

 The courts of common pleas are original courts of general jurisdiction in Ohio's judicial system.
 Every county in Ohio has a common pleas court served by one or more judges.

-Civil suits of a serious nature involving real estate, property, tort, contract and business relationships are tried in this Court.
+Civil suits of a serious nature involving the following are tried in this Court:

-The Judge of the Shelby County Common Pleas Court is also the county domestic relations judge having jurisdiction over divorce, dissolution, alimony, child support, annulment and custody in family disputes.
+The Judge of the Shelby County Common Pleas Court is also the county domestic relations judge having jurisdiction over:

 James F. Stevenson is the current judge of the Shelby County Common Pleas Court.

 - How do I get to the courthouse?

 - What is your address and phone number?